GravityPDF/gravity-pdf-documentation/docs/v6/developers/start-customising.md

 ## Before You Begin

 This section of the documentation is *primarily written for developers*.
 Assumed knowledge of WordPress basics, like [action and filter hooks](https://codex.wordpress.org/Plugin_API), with a solid PHP foundation and HTML / CSS is expected.
-If that doesn't sound like you, [reach out to our friendly team](https://gravitypdf.com/integration-services/) and we can discuss implimenting customisations for you.
+If that doesn't sound like you, [reach out to our friendly team](https://gravitypdf.com/integration-services/) and we can discuss implementing customisations for you.

 ## Overview